 (Click on the image to see more positive results)

-So, if you see any of this symptoms or observe similar kind of hair loss, then see your nearest dermatologist or you can visit our clinic or contact our Patient support team on +91-9317505050.
-Don't worry, alopecia areata is controllable & treatable.
+So, if you see any of these symptoms or observe similar kind of hair loss, then see your nearest dermatologist or you can visit our clinic or contact our patient support team on +91-7888091119.
+Don’t worry, alopecia areata is controllable & treatable.